 As you explore, the Memphis Teacher Residency would like you to remember that many students in our country do not have access to the educational opportunities of other students born just a few miles away.
 What will you do about educational inequality?
 Explore the map now.

 For SAT composite, we consistently used only the Critical Reading and Mathematics tests for our composite scores.
 Each is a scaled score out of 800 allowing a maximum score of 1600 (SAT composites are a sum of component tests).
 While there is also an optional writing test as part of the SAT, not all schools or states require it, so we ignore writing scores (when SAT composite scores include the writing test, the composite is out of 2400).
+With the new SAT test data being released in 2016, we will have to begin using this data which goes back to reporting the SAT out of 1600 instead of 2400.
+This change is still forthcoming.

 For ACT composite, there are four component tests: English, Math, Reading and Science.
 Each is out of 36, and instead of a composite that is a sum, the ACT composite is an average of the component tests.
 While no conversion is perfect, if you are more familiar with one or the other of these tests, it may be helpful to look at this ACT and SAT Score Equivalency Table.